scylladb/scylladb/docs/alternator/getting-started.md

    the (unencrypted) DynamoDB API, and the "alternator-write-isolation" chooses whether or not Alternator will use LWT for every write.
    For example,
-   `docker run --name scylla -d -p 8000:8000 scylladb/scylla-nightly:latest --alternator-port=8000 --alternator-write-isolation=always
+   `docker run --name scylla -d -p 8000:8000 scylladb/scylla-nightly:latest --alternator-port=8000 --alternator-write-isolation=always`.
    The `--alternator-https-port=...` option can also be used to enable Alternator on an encrypted (HTTPS) port.
 Note that in this case, the files `/etc/scylla/scylla.crt` and `/etc/scylla/scylla.key` must be inserted into